mjansova/sonicScrewdriver/README.md

 Usage
 -----

-An example is available in test/.
+An example is provided in `test/`.
 After setting up your environment, just do :

-    ./cmdCompile.sh && ./makeTreeForExample && ./plotGenerationExample
+    make && make test

-And browse the plots/ folder.
+And browse the plots in `test/plots/`.

 Disclaimer
 ----------